egarbarino/safari_gke/faq/README.md

 To continue, you must log in.
 Would you like to log in (Y/n)?
 Y
 ```

-After answering this questions, you'll be redirected to a web page to enter your credentials.
+After answering this question, you'll be redirected to a web page to enter your credentials.
-Once you are succesfully authenticated, you'll be offered the options of selecting defaults.
+Once you are succesfully authenticated, you'll be offered options to select defaults.
 For the course (but you might have defined different options), these are:

 Project (If you don't have a default project, you can create one using the web console)